TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Command: warpPlayerCommand - just initial testing with hard coded positions.
 Command: Unlock weapon customisation - game progression unlock
 Command: Exting unlock player avatar changed from Ivar to command - not that there's much difference, the deliniation is ivar is it's own setting, and almost always saved, command does a thing, and doesn't care about it's own state, in this case we're just setting another game var.
-Fix: Phase mod disabled for mother base.
+Fixed: Phase mod disabled for mother base.
 MB is not set up for caution routes aparently, also even with friendly set they will go hostil on alert

 r83
 clockTimeScale upper bound increased